StanfordSpezi/SpeziSpeech/README.md

 }
 ```

 Personal voices are supported on iOS 17 and above.
 Users must first [create a personal voice](https://support.apple.com/en-us/104993).
 Using personal voices also requires obtaining authorization from the user.
 To request access to any available personal voices, you can use the `getPersonalVoices()` method of the `SpeechSynthesizer`.
+Personal voices will then become available alongside system voices.

 For more information, please refer to the [API documentation](https://swiftpackageindex.com/StanfordSpezi/SpeziSpeech/documentation).